-Contact time S elf-study

-Sum Sum 360 h
+Contact time Self-study Sum Sum 360 h

-Total workload: 360 h

 The contents of the bachelor thesis are specific and have to be coordinated with the chosen supervisor.
 The assigned task as well as the chosen approach, methodology and results will be adequately described, documented and discussed.